-Sponsored by: American Association for the Surgery of Trauma (AAST)

-PROGRAM REQUIREMENTS FOR GRADUATE MEDICAL EDUCATION IN ACUTE CARE SURGERY is intended as an instructive tool provided as an aid to assist the American Association for the Surgery of Trauma in improving the training of acute care surgeons.
+Sponsored by: American Association for the Surgery of Trauma (AAST) PROGRAM REQUIREMENTS FOR GRADUATE MEDICAL EDUCATION IN ACUTE CARE SURGERY is intended as an instructive tool provided as an aid to assist the American Association for the Surgery of Trauma in improving the training of acute care surgeons.
 The American Association for the Surgery of Trauma and its Acute Care Surgery Program cannot accept, and expressly disclaim, liability for claims arising from the use of this work.

-The Program Requirements were approved at the AAST Board of Managers meeting on March 30, 2007.
+The Program Requirements were approved at the AAST Board of Managers meeting on March 30, 2007, updated in May 2010 and again on June 24, 2014.
 These requirements are not intended to replace the professional judgment and ethics of the practicing or instructing surgeon.

-Copyright© 2007 American Association for the Surgery of Trauma
+Copyright© 2007, 2010, 2014 American Association for the Surgery of Trauma